January 26th † 9:00AM

 THANKSGIVING AT THE TABLE

-Take and eat; this is my body, given for you.
-Do this for the remembrance of me.
+Take and eat this bread.
+It is my body, given for you.
+Do this to remember me.

-Again, after supper, he took the cup, gave thanks, and gave it for all to drink, saying:
+he picked up a cup of wine, gave thanks, and gave it for all to drink, telling them:

 Christ has died.
 Christ is risen.
 Christ will come again.